Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Adam Duvall At The Plate

+- He has hit a long ball in 17 games this year (23.9%), leaving the park in 6.4% of his chances at the plate.

-- Duvall has picked up an RBI in 42.9% of his games this year, with more than one RBI in 15.7% of his games.
-He has also plated three or more runs in six contests.
+- Duvall has picked up an RBI in 42.3% of his games this year, with two or more RBI in 15.5% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.